-It’s not a surprise that the modern science doesn’t have sympathy for anything that falls under the umbrella of the alternative medicine.
+It’s not a surprise that modern science doesn’t have sympathy for anything that falls under the umbrella of alternative medicine.
 This is the case with the emotional freedom techniques as well.
 To this day, there is no medical proof that can back up the existence of meridians or acupressure points in the human body.

-The entire concept of the traditional Chinese medicine is based on beliefs and ancient knowledge.
+The entire concept of traditional Chinese medicine is based on beliefs and ancient knowledge.
 That is why modern science considers E.F.T. as a pseudoscience and rejects it by stipulating that its often undisputed ‘victories’ are entirely due to the placebo effect.

 And no one could blame the scientists for fiercely disputing something that simply cannot be explained by the exact disciplines.

-With all that being said, there are plenty of proven track records showcasing the powerful efficiency of the acupuncture and the EFT.
+With all that being said, there are plenty of proven track records showcasing the powerful efficiency of acupuncture and the EFT.

 The Statistics in Favor of the E.F.T.

 In the past several years the research has gone through the roof.
-If you search online about the benefits of the EFT tapping you will find millions of people who swear that practicing emotional freedom techniques has helped them find a better life – an emotionally balanced life.
+If you search online about the benefits of EFT tapping you will find millions of people who swear that practicing emotional freedom techniques has helped them find a better life – an emotionally balanced life.

 Believe it or not, the EFT is known to treat physical or psychological conditions that medications and traditional hospital therapy fail to heal.
 Such illnesses include depression, anxiety, chronic pain, various addictions, disorders, etc.

-The controlled results showed that the levels of the stress hormones cortisol and adrenaline dropped by the impressive 63% for some of the subjects just after several tapping sessions.
+The controlled results showed that the levels of the stress hormones cortisol and adrenaline dropped by an impressive 63% for some of the subjects just after several tapping sessions.
 When the facts talk, even the gods are silent.

 My Own Experience with E.F.T.

 To be honest, I was very skeptical about the EFT tapping method.
 I consider myself as an open-minded person who doesn’t judge a book only by its cover and who likes to explore different things.
-That is how I got acquainted with the sensory deprivation, for instance.
+That is how I got acquainted with sensory deprivation, for instance.
 Nevertheless, the whole concept looked too unusual for me and I was deeply prejudiced against it.

-However, I remembered that a couple of years ago the acupuncture literally healed my father’s lower back discopathy when he was already utterly disappointed with the results of the traditional modern medicine.
+However, I remembered that a couple of years ago the acupuncture literally healed my father’s lower back discopathy when he was already utterly disappointed with the results of traditional modern medicine.
 That is why I decided to give it a chance and also because at the time I had huge stress in my life coming from my work environment.

 So I started tapping first thing in the morning for 10 minutes while concentrating on the anxiety I was feeling.
-The first 2-3 days were a disaster because I felt no change at all and I had troubles concentrating on my affirmation.
+The first 2-3 days were a disaster because I felt no change at all and I had trouble concentrating on my affirmation.
 It all seemed so uncomfortable to me.
 I decided to give it a chance for a few more sessions because I believed that I didn’t execute the tapping correctly, so I continued.

 After a few days, I started to feel differently.
 I began to realize that the stress diminished.
 It was a strange feeling because I still could notice it and I realized that it was there but somehow it didn’t bother me anymore.

 I felt untouchable and I got excited.
 After a few more sessions I noticed that the stress was entirely gone.
 Also, I discovered that all it took is some practice.
-After a while, it was so much easier for me to concentrate that with the time the tapping started to feel natural for me.
+After a while, it was so much easier for me to concentrate that with time the tapping started to feel natural for me.